invinciby/invinciby/README.md

 - 🌱 I'm currently studying at Xiamen University
 - 🔭 I'm currently interested in RLM and Agent building
 - 😄 Read more about my CSDN: [here](https://blog.csdn.net/VinciB?spm=1018.2226.3001.5343)
+- 📗 I will share more AI counseling on my WeChat OA [你好不吃虾] 👇

 You are my ![Visitor Count](https://profile-counter.glitch.me/invinciby/count.svg) visitor,Thank You!